 “If you need something done by a specific time of day, it’s a good idea to also set a due time in addition to a date so it’s clear to your teammate when they need to complete a task.
 The best part is it adjusts automatically to their time zone.” –Audriana Vojkovich-Bombard, Customer Marketing, Orange County, California

-Working remotely might always have been top of mind, or you might suddenly be thinking about working remotely as companies introduce new policies to keep their employees healthy.
+Working remotely might always have been top of mind, or you might suddenly be thinking about remote work as companies introduce new policies to keep their employees healthy.
 No matter why you’re thinking about working remotely, prioritizing visibility and keeping lines of communication open will help you work effectively with your team from anywhere.
+Learn more about how Asana can help your remote team connect and collaborate, and sign up for free today.